pollyolly/DOCKER-NOTES/README.md

 ENTRYPOINT FLASK_APP=/opt/source-code/app.py flask run
 ```
 docker build Dockerfile -t pollyolly/web-app  -this command will build the docker image using the "Dockerfile" config/commands.

+docker push pollyolly/web-app  -this command will push your docker to docker hub.docker.com